-Students enrolled in a degree or certificate but not registered and taking courses are considered "absent" that term or year.
+Students enrolled in a degree or certificate program, who are not registered and taking courses, are considered "absent" that term or year.

-Students absent fewer than five years must visit the Registrar's Office to complete a Reinstatement form.
+Students absent fewer than five years (fifteen terms) must visit the Registrar's Office to complete a Reinstatement form and should meet with an academic advisor before registering.

-Students absent for five years or more need to re-apply to a program that is currently offered, submitting all materials to the Admissions Office.
+Students absent for five years or more (fifteen terms) need to re-apply to a program that is currently offered, submitting all materials to the Admissions Office.
 They must meet all current admission and academic program requirements.

-Please be aware that some programs may no longer be available.
-Your academic advisor or the dean can assist you to find a program that may accept much of your earlier course work, and help you map out your remaining course work.
+Please be aware that, after a prolonged absence, some programs may no longer be available.
+Your academic advisor or dean can assist you in finding a program that may accept much of your earlier course work and help you map out your remaining course work.

-See policy in Appendix A: Returning Student Policy on page 48 or visit www.cambridgecollege.edu/returning-student-policy
+See policy in Appendix A: Returning Student Policy on page 49 or at www.cambridgecollege.edu/returning-student-policy